Love… What word conjures up more competing emotions… Fear and Courage, Rejection and Acceptance, Pain and Joy.

 The sweet aroma of new found romance and the sour taste of heartbreak…

 Which is what this all boils down to right?
-Our hearts?

 Unfortunately, our hearts tend to play tricks on us.